munificent/craftinginterpreters/book/global-variables.md

 <aside name="fair">

 I can't help but imagine a "language fair" like some country 4H thing.
-Rows of straw-lined stalls full of baby languages *moo*-ing and *baa*-ing at each other.
+Rows of straw-lined stalls full of baby languages *moo*ing and *baa*ing at each other.

 </aside>